microsoft/Codex-CLI/Installation.md

 	cd </your/custom/path>/NL-CLI
 ```

+3. Setup your Bash NL-CLI environment.

 	In the NL-CLI folder, there is a folder named scripts.
-Within the scripts folder is the shell script, `bash_setup.sh`, for the setup of the Bash environment.
-To run this setup successfully, enter the OpenAI API key, OpenAI organization id, and the OpenAI engine id as these are required fields.
+	Within the scripts folder is the shell script,
+	`bash_setup.sh`, which is used to setup the Bash environment.

+	To run this setup, enter the OpenAI API key, OpenAI organization id, and the OpenAI engine id as these are required settings.

 Run the following commands to execute setup:
 ```